Graduate engineering jobs

 If you're mathematically minded, able to work with a range of people and can deal with high levels of pressure, a career as a mechanical engineer will suit you.

 Mechanical systems are found in almost all products and services.
 You could work on the development of smartphones or spacecraft.
-In more senior positions, your role is likely to involve overseeing the entire manufacturing process.
+In more senior positions, your role will likely involve overseeing the manufacturing process.

 Learn more about becoming a mechanical engineer and see what you can do with a mechanical engineering degree.